carlosdigan/nnbuilder/README.md

 # NN Builder

-This project allows you to build a neural network and comes with a 2D/3D visualizer of your neural network that you can interact with
+This project allows you to build a neural network and comes with a 2D/3D visualizer of your neural network that you can interact with.

+The app can be viewed live at: https://nnbuilder.vercel.app/

 ## Screenshots
 ![2D](./screenshots/2d.png)